LINCS-pipelines/pccse/README.md

 ---
 ### Execute the processing pipeline

 After entring the rstudio environment, On the "Files" widget in the rstudio, go to "pipeline+process".
-In this folder you can see three files which are the processing pipeline or "pccse_processing.R" and two input files for To execute the processing pipeline.
+In this folder you can see three files which are the processing pipeline or "pccse_processing.R" and two input files to execute the processing pipeline.

 First run the following comand in the rstudio console:
 ```